 Other scenic wonders are viewed either on the level or looking up.
 The Grand Canyon, from the rim, is looked down upon.
-The sensation is novel-absolutely unique, in fact.
+The sensation is novel.
 Not every visitor can at once adjust untrained eyes to this sudden shift from the usual outlook.
 Gradually one must become accustomed to the change from the ordinary range of vision.
-It is like seeing a strange landscape from a low-flying aeroplane.
+It is like seeing a strange land-scape from a low-flying aeroplane.